openmatching/frost-custody/client/README.md

-# CEX Client Library
+# FROST Custody Client Library

-Complete integration library for your CEX backend to work with consensus-ring signer nodes.
+Complete integration library for exchanges and custodians to work with FROST Custody signer nodes.

 ## Features